F-said/ds_aep_package/week_1/10_15/sprint1.md

 ## Goals

-This should go beyond technical terms and accurately describe the *thing* that your project accomplishes.
+This should go beyond technical terms and accurately describe the *thing* that your project will accomplish.
+If you were to describe the purpose of this project to someone that does not operate in Python, or in any other technical capacity, how would you describe it to them?

+For example, if you were designing a project that scraped data from multiple "predictions markets" and evaluated "market sentiment" by calculating descriptive statistics, you may state that the overarching goal of this project is to *"Evaluate and identify to which political or economic outcome the market is biased towards, by aggregating prediction market trends.*"

 ## Requirements
 **Analytics**